Montecchia di Crosara

-Montecchia di Crosara is a comune (municipality) in the Province of Verona in the Italian region Veneto, located about 80 km west of Venice and about 20 km northeast of Verona.
+Montecchia di Crosara is a comune (municipality) in the Province of Verona in the Italian region of Veneto, located about 80 km west of Venice and about 20 km northeast of Verona.

 Montecchia di Crosara borders the following municipalities: Cazzano di Tramigna, Gambellara, Monteforte d'Alpone, Roncà, San Giovanni Ilarione, and Soave.

 Twin towns

 Montecchia di Crosara is twinned with: